CJSchneider320/GVSU-CIS350-ECAN/docs/software_requirements_specification_final.md

 2. Player Requirements
 	1. The player character shall be represented by a unique, unmistakable symbol.
 	2. The player shall always be visible on the screen.
-	3. The main screen will be updated upon entering a new room, but the player will "remember" how the prior rooms were left.
+	3. The player's position will be updated upon the player entering a new room.
-	4. The player has a visible health bar that shows the health remaining.
+	4. The user shall be able to check the amount of money collected by the player
-	5. The player shall be controlled with WASD, and interact with objects with the Spacebar.
+	5. The player shall be controlled with WASD or the arrow keys, and interact with objects with the Spacebar.
 3. Graphics/UI Requirements
 	1. Our game shall update at a rate of 30 frames per second.
-	2. Our game shall have a easily traversed main menu and corresponding sub-menus to access game play, statistics, and other similar pages.
+	2. Our game shall inform the user of events such as opening doors, death of the player, or entering a new level, through text at the bottom of the screen.
 	3. Our game interface shall be able to show all the details without being confusing or overwhelming.
 	4. The game shall be rendered using the ncurses library in a terminal.
 	5. The user shall be able to differientate between the different objects/tiles/entities, with each having a unique symbol and/or color.
 	6. The interface shall be consistent and visually appealing.
+	7. The UI shall update the screen smoothly when changing levels.